Hirva-Bhagat/Road-Event-Classification-TSML-Final-Project-/README.md

 ## Acknowledgements
 The code was modified from: "https://github.com/yaorong0921/Driver-Intention-Prediction"

-This project is thankful to them
+This project is thankful to them.

 ## Dataset
 Dataset Brain4cars link: https://github.com/asheshjain399/ICCV2015_Brain4Cars